drekmonger/hello-drektopia/README.md

 ## Overview

-This application is meant to add a bit of fun and functionality to any subreddit it's installed on.
+This application is meant to add a bit of fun and functionality to a subreddit it is installed on.
 It can generate AI created content via OpenAI's ChatCompletion endpoint, with a set of safety measures.
 At time of writing, you can test the application on the sub /r/Drektopia.

 ## Key Features